automenta/mb7/doc/README.vsn.md

 ---

-# SemanticScribe: A Living Semantic Workspace (Early 2026 Perspective)
+# Netention: A Living Semantic Workspace (Early 2026 Perspective)

-In early 2026, **SemanticScribe** is blossoming into a groundbreaking workspace that redefines how we create, connect, and comprehend ideas.
+In early 2026, **Netention** is blossoming into a groundbreaking workspace that redefines how we create, connect, and comprehend ideas.
 At its heart lies a unified, tag-driven system where **NObjects**—versatile digital canvases—merge freeform expression with deep semantic meaning.
 As the design matures, the app empowers users with intuitive control, real-time collaboration, and a standout feature: **semantic matching**, which weaves a web of intelligent connections across content.
-Here’s how SemanticScribe is shaping up, why we’ve chosen this path, and what’s still unfolding.
+Here’s how Netention is shaping up, why we’ve chosen this path, and what’s still unfolding.

 ---